Gaius Glenn Atkins

 Gaius Glenn Atkins (October 4, 1868 – April 5, 1956) was a Congregational minister, author, and a professor of homiletics at Auburn Theological Seminary in New York City.

 Early life and education

 He was born in Mount Carmel, Indiana to Thomas Benjamin Atkins and Caroline Morris.
 His father was a rural minister, and his first name was taken from the New Testament.
 He graduated from Ohio State University in 1888, and was a member of Beta Theta Pi and Phi Beta Kappa.
 He earned a bachelor of law degree from Cincinnati Law School in 1891, and graduated from Yale Divinity School in 1892.
 He received a D.D. degree from Dartmouth and an L.H.D. in 1923 from the University of Vermont.
 In 1933, he obtained his Litt.D. from Ohio State University.

 Career

-Before entering the ministry, he was head of the history department at Mount Hermon School from 1892-1895.
+Before entering the ministry, he was head of the history department at Mount Hermon School from 1892 to 1895.
 During this time, he was heavily influenced by the school's founder, Dwight L. Moody.

 He was ordained as a Congregational minister in 1895.